P-p-H-d/mlib/README.md

 Memory Allocation functions can be set by overriding the following macros before using the _DEF macros:

 * M\_MEMORY\_ALLOC (type): return a pointer to a new object of type 'type'.
-* M\_MEMORY\_DEL (ptr): free the object pointed by 'ptr'.
+* M\_MEMORY\_DEL (ptr): free the single object pointed by 'ptr'.
-* M\_MEMORY\_REALLOC (type, ptr, size): return a pointer to an array of 'size' object of type 'type', reusing the old array pointed by 'ptr'. 'ptr' can be NULL, in which case the array will be created.
+* M\_MEMORY\_REALLOC (type, ptr, number): return a pointer to an array of 'number' objects of type 'type', reusing the old array pointed by 'ptr'. 'ptr' can be NULL, in which case the array will be created.
-* M\_MEMORY\_FREE (ptr): free the array of object pointed by 'ptr'.
+* M\_MEMORY\_FREE (ptr): free the array of objects pointed by 'ptr'.

 ALLOC & DEL operators are supposed to allocate fixed size single element object (no array).
 Theses objects are not expected to grow.
 REALLOC & FREE operators deal with allocated memory for growing objects.
 Do not mix pointers between both: a pointer allocated by ALLOC (resp.
 REALLOC) is supposed to be only freed by DEL (resp.
 FREE).
+There are separated 'free' operators to allow specialization in the allocator (a good allocator can take this hint into account).

 M\_MEMORY\_ALLOC and  M\_MEMORY\_REALLOC are supposed to return NULL in case of memory allocation failure.
 The defaults are 'malloc', 'free', 'realloc' and 'free'.